nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 `IncorrectCommand` is a special type command that is returned by `Parser.parse()` when an exception is thrown by one of the methods in `Parse`.
 These exceptions are thrown when an error is detected in the user's input, consist of many types, such as a blank input, incorrect command format, or a missing parameter.
 See [Exceptions](#exceptions).
+Depending on the error, `IncorrectCommand` will be constructed with an `errorType` and `helpMessage`.

+Mechanism: `IncorrectCommand.execute()` will print the relevant error message to the user by calling `Ui.errorMessage`.

 ---